bradeneast/oakstudio.co/src/about/content.md

 ## Oak Studio is a small creative agency based in Bartlesville, Oklahoma, founded in 2021.

-We see our work as a means of **creating permanence** in an age of transience.
-We think family-minded businesses are an effective way to pass on trades, strengthen communities, and preserve legacies.
-Most importantly, we're defined by our clients: the ambitious self-starters, the moms and pops, the resourceful ones.
+We see our work as a way to **create permanence** in a time when it seems like nothing sticks around.
+We think family-minded businesses are the best way to pass on trades, strengthen communities, and preserve legacies.
+Most importantly, we think like our clients: the ambitious self-starters, the moms and pops, the resourceful ones.

 <section class="center grid jc-center gap-4 col-3">
   <Import from="/_/Blurb.html">